lrita/cache/README.md

 across many clients.

-The difference with std-lib sync.Pool is that the items in Cache does not be deallocated by GC, and there are multi slot in per-P storage.
+The difference with std-lib sync.Pool is that the items in Cache does not be deallocated by GC, and there are multi slot in per-P storage and per-NUMA node storage.
 The free list in Cache maintained as parts of a long-lived object aim for a long process logic.
+The users can twist the per-NUMA node size(Cache.Size) to make minimum allocation by profile.

 example gist:
 ```go